 On June 7, 1964, Central consecrated its new sanctuary and Fellowship Hall at Pacific and Fulton Avenues, across the street from University of the Pacific.
 Worship services were celebrated in Morris Chapel on the University campus during construction of the new sanctuary.
 The contract cost was $680,000!

-One will find a feeling of openness within the sanctuary.
+One finds a feeling of openness within the sanctuary.
 As one looks out the windows, no cars are visible, but only a view of the surrounding trees.
-It communicates the image of a “garden”.
+The vista communicates the image of a “garden”.

 Central’s exterior cross rises 130 feet into Stockton’s skyline.
 The building has 30,818 square feet, with a roof area of 44,000 square feet (more than an acre)!
 The interior cross behind the Chancel area is the visual center of the sanctuary and also the structural component that holds up the roof.